Shafqat M. is a professional content writer who has helmed digital marketing projects for the last 5 years.

 Social media is not barred by language, political, geographical, or economic borders.
 At present, the number of people using social media is 3.6 billion users.

-As mobile devices increasingly become popular, the number of social media users are expected to grow.
+As mobile devices increasingly become popular, the number of social media users is expected to grow.

 In-Depth Analysis: How Do Social Media Algorithms Work?